 Don’t forget that under state and federal law, marijuana is still illegal.
 Even though some municipalities may decriminalize it, it will not stop you from being charged elsewhere in Wisconsin.
 It is best to operate under the assumption that if you get busted with pot, you will be convicted of a crime, no matter where in Wisconsin you are.

 Decriminalization across Police Jurisdiction

-There are many other police departments that are in Madison, though.
-For example, the Dane County Sheriff’s Department or State Patrol are police municipalities that patrol Madison as well, but they may not honor the decriminalization of marijuana like the Madison City Police.
-There are also campus police, and the laws they use may be different as well.
+There are many other police departments in Madison, though.
+For example, the Dane County Sheriff’s Department or State Patrol are police municipalities that patrol Madison, as well, and they may not honor the decriminalization of marijuana like the Madison City Police.
+There are also campus police, and the laws they enforce may be different.
 Dorms, for example, may not permit marijuana even if it is a personal amount in a private location.

 A Possession Misdemeanor or a Felony with Intent to Distribute: The Law is Still the Law